 - In 1933, she moved to NYC to pursue work in theater.

 - When she was cast in the 1934 Ziegfeld Follies, she was told to change her name.
 Looking at her perfume and cosmetics, she chose Eve from Evening in Paris and Arden from Elizabeth Arden.
-Eve Arden… perfect!
+Eve Arden… perfect.
+She created one of the most lyrical and perfect names in all of classic Hollywood and its elegance fit her perfectly.

 - When she returned to Hollywood in 1937, she was cast in Stage Door (only one of the best movies ever made, that’s all) and found herself sharing the screen with Ginger Rogers, Katharine Hepburn, Ann Miller, and Lucille Ball.
+I once read where someone said she held her own with these ladies… I remember thinking, “Excuse me?
+They held their own with her!”
 Her character, Eve, is one of the many highlights of the movie.

 - Her autobiography is titled Three Phases of Eve (Amazon link).